Annuity Calculator- How to Calculate Annuity Value

 Let’s explore the tax benefits of annuity plans:

 • Tax Benefits of Annuities: One of the most appealing benefits of an annuity plan is tax-deferred growth.
 It means the contributions made towards the annuity plan are not taxable until the maturity is reached.
-Furthermore, once you start receiving periodic payouts, you are usually taxed on the earning portion, while the principal amount stays tax-free.
+Furthermore, once you start receiving periodic payouts, you are usually taxed on the earnings portion, while the principal amount stays tax-free.

 Additionally, you can also save on taxes on your salary by claiming deductions under sections such as 80C, 80CCC, and 80CCD of the Income Tax Act, 1961.